Nonnegative Polynomials and Circuit Polynomials: Introduction

-From the perspective of theory, it is natural to ask which types of nonnegative polynomials admit SONC decompositions and how big the gap between the PSD cone and the SONC cone is.
-In \cite{iw}, it was proved that if the Newton polytope of a polynomial $f$ is a simplex and there exists a point such that all terms of $f$ except for those corresponding to the vertices of the Newton polytope have the negative sign on this point, then $f$ is nonnegative if and only if $f$ is a SONC polynomial (see Theorem \ref{nc-thm2}).
+In \cite{iw}, Iliman and de Wolff proved that if the Newton polytope of a polynomial $f$ is a simplex and there exists a point such that all terms of $f$ except for those corresponding to the vertices of the Newton polytope take negative values on this point, then $f$ is nonnegative if and only if $f$ admits a SONC decomposition (see Theorem \ref{nc-thm2}).
 The first contribution of this paper is that we generalize this conclusion to polynomials with general Newton polytopes.
-Specifically, we provide sufficient conditions for nonnegative polynomials with general Newton polytopes to be SONC polynomials in terms of combinatorial structure of the supports (Theorem \ref{npgp-thm7} and Theorem \ref{npmt-thm1}).
-Moreover, we give a counter example that a nonnegative polynomial does not admit a SONC decomposition if one of these conditions fails.
+Particularly, we prove that for a polynomial with one negative term, it is nonnegative if and only if it admits a SONC decomposition (Theorem \ref{intro:thm1}).